 When you’ve been chronically ill for 10 years, focusing on merely physically surviving each day, and then spend the last 3.5 years sick and alone in your 8’x9′ room – isolated from your friends, family, and the world due to being at such a high risk for COVID – and haven’t been able to see, do, or experience any of the things you’ve yearned for, these feelings and thoughts can rush at you like a brakeless train, crushing you before you even have a chance to blink.

 Of course, everyone’s journey is different, and what works for me may not work for you.
-But I want to share with you what I did today to pull myself out of a dark place and back into the light.
-These are the tools that have worked for me – time and time again – and I hope that they can help you too.
+But since this just happened to me today, I wanted to share with you – in real time – what helped me pull myself out of a dark place this morning and back into the light.
+These are the same steps that have worked for me – time and time again – and I hope that they can help you too.

 Before we get into the list though – just in case you stop here, I want to take a moment to just say – I love you, I mean it.
 I really do.
 You matter and I’m glad you are here ♡